Luthey-Schulten-Lab/Minimal_Cell/RDME_gCME_ODE/program/README.txt

 Guide to hybrid RDME program files

-MinCell_RDME_CME_ODE.ipynb: Jupyter notebook that executes the hybrid simulation
+MinCell_RDME_CME_ODE.ipynb: Jupyter notebook that executes the hybrid simulation.
+The notebook will run when opened and simply "Restart and Run All".

 defLipCentNucTransMetRxns_polysomes.py: Defines metabolic reactions for ODE part of the simulation